Build It Yourself: Creative DIY Outdoor Furniture Ideas

 2. Build the Base: Arrange pallets to form the base of the sofa (you can stack them for height if you would like).
 Attach pallets utilizing exterior wood screws.

-Suggestions and Modifications:
+Suggestions and Alternatives:

 • Add wheels to the bottom for easy mobility.